-Applicants for the PhD degree in Mind-Body Medicine must submit the following documents:
+Applicants for the Ph.D.
+Mind-Body Medicine degree must submit the following documents:

-- An official transcript from an accredited university demonstrating successful completion of a Master's degree, with a 3.0 GPA or better; - Professional resume or CV; - Personal statement; and - The Department chair may require a writing sample for select applicants, based on the criterion that applicants submit a personal statement in their admissions material that includes grammatical mistakes, spelling errors, or poorly organized text. - New PhD MBM students must provide official transcripts showing completion of an undergraduate or graduate-level science course in the past ten years, with a minimum of a B in anatomy and/or physiology.
-Students lacking this introductory science prerequisite course may be admitted by using an elective to accommodate the addition of IFN 5704 Anatomy and Physiology within their first year.
-Alternatively, students may complete the basic anatomy and physiology course from Saybrook's academic partner, Straighter line.
+- An official transcript from an accredited university demonstrating successful completion of a Master's degree, with a 3.0 GPA or better; - Professional resume or CV; - Personal statement; and - The Department chair may require a writing sample if applicants submit a personal statement that contains any grammatical mistakes, spelling errors, or poorly organized text.

+New Ph.D.
+MBM students must provide official transcripts showing completion of an undergraduate or graduate-level science course in the past 10 years, with a minimum of a B in anatomy and/or physiology.
+Students lacking this introductory science prerequisite course will add IFN 5704 Anatomy and Physiology as an elective within their first year.
+Alternatively, students may complete the basic anatomy and physiology course from Saybrook's academic partner, Straighter Line.

 Up to nine graduate transfer credits may be accepted to fulfill three electives or course requirement for the degree program.
 These credits must be suitable for transfer as determined by the department chair and registrar.
 For further details regarding transfer credit policies, consult the Institutional Transfer Credit Guidelines section of the University Catalog for Course Descriptions.

 Graduates from one of the CIMHS degree programs are eligible to transfer in all equivalent course requirements.
-The exact number depends on which master's degree the student has completed, and which PhD specialization the student selects.
+The exact number depends on which master's degree the student has completed, and which Ph.D. specialization the student selects.
 These students must fulfill the doctoral degree requirements for a minimum total of 75 credits.